jacksleight/statamic-focal-link/README.md

 This Statamic addon provides foolproof fragment identifier linking via automatic ID discovery, templates with value encoding and predefined options.
 Also supports manual input and query strings.

 Automatic ID discovery works by scanning the destination page for fragment identifiers and allowing you to select one from a list.
 You can control exactly which IDs are discovered using XPath expressions.
-Templates prompt the user for a value and then automaticlly URL encode it.
+Templates prompt the user for a value and then automatically URL encodes it.

 ## Installation